 Focused Ultrasound Therapy

-Connah’s grandmother also gives him treatments with a Portable Hand-Held Ultrasound Device that she said would kill the cancer cells by generating heat when focused directly over the tumor.
+Connah’s grandmother also gives him treatments with a handheld ultrasound device that she said would help to kill the cancer cells by generating heat when focused directly over the tumors.
 Connah received this treatment daily.

 His grandmother said, “We went in February for scans and they showed just the one tumor – the primary.
 It had reduced slightly, not as quick as we were hoping for unfortunately, but we’re getting there.”
 Mrs Broom said it had been an emotional journey but Connah’s progress over the past seven years had been remarkable.

 The primary tumor that remains is about two inches long and is located in his abdomen.
 Connah’s body has managed to dissolve 10 of the 11 cancerous growths and he hasn’t been seen by a cancer specialist for the past five years.
 Connah continues to monitor his progress by having regular ultra-sound scans from his primary doctor.
 When Connah first began his alternative therapies he did them 5 nights per week, and they would last about 2 hours each night.
 Since he is doing so well, his grandparents have reduced the therapies to only 3 nights per week.
 His grandparent hope to kill off the remaining growth so that Connah can finally be declared in remission.
 Though it should be noted that the tumor seems to have little impact on his day-to-day life as Connah is involved in various physical activities such as competitive dancing and soccer.